 Counselors protect the confidential information of prospective and current clients.
 Counselors disclose information only with appropriate consent or with sound legal or ethical justification.

-The ACA’s stance toward initial contact with prospective clients is very much in keeping with HIPAA, which places the responsibility for the use of email squarely on the shoulders of the clinician rather than the directory platform or another online provider listing.
+The ACA’s stance toward initial contact with prospective clients is very much in keeping with HIPAA, which places the responsibility for the use of email protection squarely on the shoulders of the clinician rather than the directory platform or another online provider listing.
 Including one’s unsecured email address on one’s business card or brochure can lead to similar complications if the initial contact is more than just administrative.
 Unlike with medical professionals, the initial contact for appointment setting can most often be directly with the clinician.
 Furthermore, it can often include a brief discussion of the motivations for seeking treatment, and can sometimes include a quick outline of medications prescribed, suicidality and history of the problem — all of which is clinical material that can contain Protected Health Information (PHI).
 If this early data collection is conducted in email rather than by telephone, potential complications increase.

 How then, does a counselor or any other behavioral professional attempting to be ethical engage in unsecured email with prospective as well as current clients?
 Using a secured email protection system is the recommended path to take at first with prospective patients as well as clients with whom there has not been a thorough discussion of the risks and benefits of unsecured email.
-(A reasonable although more cumbersome alternative is to move the initial contact with a patient to the telephone, where HIPAA issues are typically handled by the phone company, or use a directory platform that will protect the initial email contact by surrounding messages in a firewall that requires a login, as does Facebook, LinkedIn and many other large social networking websites.)
+(A reasonable although more cumbersome alternative to email protection is to move the initial contact with a patient to the telephone, where HIPAA issues are typically handled by the phone company, or use a directory platform that will protect the initial email contact by surrounding messages in a firewall that requires a login, as does Facebook, LinkedIn and many other large social networking websites.)

 What are secured email protection systems?